Skip to main content

 Stripe, Mercury, and credit cards monitor SOS status automatically

-Modern fintech KYB stacks (Mercury, Brex, Stripe, Ramp) cross-check the SOS status on a nightly or weekly basis.
-The change from 'active' to 'not in good standing' is detected within 1-7 days, and the response is an automated payout pause or account freeze.
+Most fintech KYB stacks (Mercury, Brex, Stripe, Ramp) re-verify SOS status periodically.
+The change from 'active' to 'not in good standing' is generally flagged within the following weeks, often surfacing as an automated payout pause or account freeze.
 The LLC owner often finds out about the SOS status change from a Stripe email rather than from the state itself, since the state's notification was mailed to an old address or to a registered agent that no longer responds.

 Step 1: Identify the exact reason in the SOS database